-· Quantitative: Highly experienced in applying quantitative tools to analyse scientific and financial risk & valuation models; experienced in stochastic processes and different numerical methods such as Monte Carlo.
+Quantitative Finance: Highly experienced in applying quantitative tools to analyze financial risk & valuation models; knowledgeable in stochastic processes and different numerical methods such as Monte Carlo.

-· Programming/Computer: Proficient in object-oriented and parallel programming (MPI) in C++; experienced with UNIX scripting; familiar with VBA and MATLAB; Experienced with Bloomberg.
+Programming/Computer: Experienced in object-oriented and parallel programming (MPI) in C++; Experienced with Excel, VBA, and MySQL; Worked with Sophis, Calypso, and Bloomberg.

-· May 2012 - present, Senior Quantitative Analyst, Enterprise Model Risk Management, RBC Royal Bank
+· May 2012 - July 2015, Senior Quantitative Analyst, Enterprise Model Risk Management, RBC Royal Bank

 Vetted and validated risk and valuation models of different market products such as:

 FX Derivatives: Option on FX ETF where ETF is a basket of FX futures or deposited currencies.